 Located near both Hatteras and Ocracoke Islands, the gorgeous Cape Hatteras National Seashore is one of the Outer Banks most scenic points of interest.
 The National Seashore stretches across 70 miles of shoreline, encompasses seven villages on Hatteras Island, and provides visitors with quiet, scenic beaches, as well as some of the prettiest natural drives on the East Coast.
-Cape Hatteras National Seashore ought to be in your vacation plan to the Outer Banks of North Carolina.
+If you haven’t visited the Cape Hatteras National Seashore yet, it should be on your next Outer Banks vacation itinerary!
 Here’s why.

 Cape Hatteras National Seashore is perfect for bird watching as many species migrate through the area to take advantage of the coastal ecosystem.
 In fact, over 400 species have been spotted in and around the area!
 The population of birds here changes with the season, but you can refer to this checklist to make sure you’re in the right place at the right time.